- The war in Macedonia and Greece is officially ended;

 Under the consulships of Publius Cornelius Scipio Africanus and Tiberius Sempronius Longus, the Romans had a fairly uneventful year.
 Envoys from Nabis, the tyrant of Sparta, arrived in Rome, where they were welcomed in the temple of Apollo outside the sacred pomerium.
 The terms that had been agreed with Titus Quinctius Flamininus in Greece were ratified quickly and without any discussion.
-Both consuls were given Italy as their province, although Scipio tried to be sent to Macedonia to keep a watchful eye on Antiochos the Great.
+Both consuls were given Italy as their province, although Scipio tried to be sent to Macedonia to keep a watchful eye on King Antiochos the Great.
 There was some discussion, but although Scipio was the princeps senatus, his political influence seems to have been meagre at best.
 The majority of the senators decided that the war in Greece and Macedonia was over, and that Flamininus and his army could be recalled.
 Scipio and Longus were ordered to raise new legions for a possible war with the Celts of Cisalpine Gaul.

-Sextius Aelius Paetus (one of the consuls of 198 BCE) and Gaius Cornelius Cethegus (one of the consuls of 197 BCE) were elected the new censors.
+Sextus Aelius Paetus (one of the consuls of 198 BCE) and Gaius Cornelius Cethegus (one of the consuls of 197 BCE) were elected the new censors.
 Scipio Africanus was reappointed as the princeps senatus and just three senators were struck from the roll.
 The censors also took controversial measures, ordering the curule aediles to reserve separate seats for the senators during the Roman Games.
 This was unheard of: senators had always sat among the common people during these games.
 The new rule was widely resented.

 The proconsul Lucius Valerius Flaccus followed up on his victory over the Boii of the previous year by routing a combined army of the Boii and the Insubres.
 The battle took place near Mediolanum, present-day Milan.
 The new consul Tiberius Sempronius Longus also fought the Boii, but he got himself into trouble when his camp was surrounded by a large Celtic army.
 The Boii were led by a prince named Boiorix – which means “Boii king” and may be a title rather than a name – and his two brothers.
 Longus was loath to risk a battle and sent a runner to Scipio with a request for aid.
 The Boii, however, stormed the Roman camp before reinforcements could arrive.
 The Romans tried to sally, and there was fierce fighting at the two principal gates.
 Since there was hardly any room for manoeuvring or for using edged weapons, the battle quickly evolved into a pushing match.